Benzodiazepine Detox, Cold Turkey, Abrupt Cessation

 - …and more.

-Most people who take benzodiazepines are completely unaware (usually because they were not given informed consent) of how dangerous physical dependence can be, even when taken as prescribed.
+Most people who take benzodiazepines are completely unaware (usually because they did not give informed consent) of how dangerous physical dependence can be, even when taken as prescribed.
 Many people assume they can stop using a benzodiazepine drug just as easily as they began taking it.
 This is rarely the case when benzodiazepines are concerned.

 There is near-complete uniformity of opinion both in the medical profession and in the benzodiazepine recovery community that abrupt is a dangerous and unacceptable method of benzodiazepine withdrawal.

 Sudden withdrawal from benzodiazepines leaves the brain in a state of GABA-underactivity, resulting in hyperexcitability of the nervous system.
 This hyperexcitability is the root cause of most of the withdrawal symptoms.
 Abrupt (cold-turkey) or over-rapid withdrawal, especially from high dosage, can give rise to severe symptoms such as convulsions, psychotic reactions, acute anxiety states and even death.
-Seizures are almost non-existent in those employing a taper method, with the limited exception of people who have taken benzodiazepines for a seizure disorder.
-Furthermore, psychosis is rare in those who taper their benzodiazepine slowly.
+Seizures are usually not a risk for those employing a slow taper method, with the limited exception of people who have taken benzodiazepines for a seizure disorder.
+Furthermore, psychosis is rare, but not unheard of, in those who taper their benzodiazepine slowly.

 The central nervous system is slow to heal after benzodiazepine withdrawal, in some cases taking anywhere between 6-18 months for patients to report a full recovery.
 If the symptoms of withdrawal last beyond 18 months, it can be considered protracted.
 This protracted syndrome may last for years.